Best Wired Security Cameras

 8.0

 Arlo might seem like an odd choice for this list.
 After all, the company built its reputation on wireless security cameras.
-And sure it’s still one of the best producers on the market.
-Turns out, Arlo makes great wired cameras as well.
-The Arlo Essential Indoor is a great example.
-This Arlo camera is easy to install.
-If you can plug it into a wall socket, you can do it.
-Easy doesn’t mean simple, though, or ineffective.
-The Arlo Essential provides clear 2K images.
-We wish Arlo would offer a dedicated outdoor model, but you can’t have everything, right?
+And sure, it’s still one of the best producers on the market.
+Turns out, Arlo makes a great wired camera as well, the Arlo Essential Indoor.
+This Arlo camera comes packed with features, like 2K resolution, night vision, and an integrated privacy shield.
+For all that tech, though, the Arlo Essential Indoor is a breeze to set up.
+If you can plug it into a wall socket, you can install it.
+Kind of makes us wish Arlo offered an outdoor version, but you can’t have everything, right?

 • Detailed 2K resolution